 What can be done to avoid these mistakes?

-- Getting a cultural insight (there is a deluge of superstitions in China and character-related misunderstandings that a foreign brand can flip over).
+- Getting a cultural insight (there is numbers of superstitions in China and character-related misunderstandings that a foreign brand can flip over).
 So you should work with native Chinese to know what you should or should not do in China, as well as correct you (to avoid any misunderstanding in terms of meaning).

 - Getting a local expert to make amendments on your strategies.